JMoortensen/Data-Science-stock-prediction-XGB/README.md

-Predicting Amazon stock price using XGBregressor
+This notebook is an example of predicting Amazon closing prices using XGBoost.